Is Paris Worth Visiting? What I’ve Learned After 12 Visits

 I’ve learned that the secret to loving Paris is not to expect it to entertain you.
 If you spend your entire trip moving from landmark to landmark, you’ll likely find yourself surrounded by other tourists doing the same thing.
 And that’s when the city starts to feel like a postcard instead of a place.

 Instead, balance the highlights with places that aren’t on every list.
-That’s when you start to notice the heartbeat of the city—the quiet rhythm of daily life.
+That’s when you start to notice the heartbeat of the city, the rhythm of Parisian daily life.

 The truth is, Paris isn’t a city to conquer.
 It’s a city to simply be in.